-In the school year 2015-16 we received £30,360 Pupil Premium funding and in 2016-17 this rose to £30,660.
-The funding has been used to provide the children that qualify with appropriate support, both academic and emotional, to ensure they made the maximum progress possible.
-This funding was put towards the costs of the following:
+In the school year 2017-18 we received £24,220 Pupil Premium funding and in the current 2018-19 financial year we received £21,980.
+The funding is used to provide the children that qualify with appropriate support, both academic and emotional, to ensure they make the maximum progress possible.
+This funding is put towards the costs of the following:

 - Providing short term intervention programmes for underachieving pupils and those with SEN e.g. precision teaching programmes, literacy programmes – both in spelling and reading.

 - To provide directed suppport for those children who are not SEN but could make better progress with targeted support: e.g. spelling interventions.